 Do you or your parents have any old furniture at home?
 Adding a chair or couch to a silent reading area will greatly enhance your student’s willingness!

 Whether you like it or not, smartphones are working into younger and younger hands.
 Some schools may have a ban on smartphones altogether, but if your school does not, consider creating a plan that uses smartphones in the classroom.
 Banning them will only give you a headache as you spend hours trying to referee, confiscate, and deal with unruly students.
 Who wants to waste time doing that?

 Why not create a smartphone area in your classroom?
 Everyone must put his or her smartphone there at the beginning of the day.
 For five minutes before lunch or after work is finished, they can go over to that area and use it for research or educational gaming.
 When you work with your students, you might find they are more apt to compromise as well.

 Create a board or poster with excellent words to use in questioning your students.
-These words can be used not only for instructing, but when students are asked to question each other.
-The NDT Resource center has an effective list of words to remember.
+These words can be used not only for instructing but when students are asked to question each other.
+Here are some examples of sentence stems for higher-level conversation in the classroom.

 10. Involve students in the development of their classroom look and feel (10 minutes)

 There is a lot of pressure on that first day of school to have everything looking colorful and sparkly.
 Rather than using your classroom preparation time to decorate bulletin boards, create a board for each group of desks in the class.
 Post a note that says, “To be designed by group….” and on the first day of school explain that each handful of students will be required to decorate and design a board throughout the year.

 Perhaps you’ll have a contest every quarter or some theme they must work within as they display their work.
 Not only does it create a fun group assignment, it is a great way for kids to take pride in their work.
 Get your students into the activity by assigning team names for each group.

 11. Create a risk-reward procedure to encourage kids to not fear mistakes (15 minutes)